Guides and other documents

 Find out more about the University's Network Behaviour & Analysis Tool (NetBAT) and when and how it can be used.

-Bomgar, a remote connection facility is available to IT support staff, for the purpose of maintaining and supporting the operation of computer systems for members of the University.
+Remote connection tools are available to IT support staff, for the purpose of maintaining and supporting the operation of computer systems for members of the University.
+Such tools can only be used in accordance with the following conditions.

 This page tells you about the rules that visitors and other temporary users must follow when using computers and/or systems owned or operated by the University of Leeds.